Mozoloa/Easy-Dreambooth-Windows/README.md

 4. Click in the explorer address bar from within this folder, delete the existing path and type ***powershell*** and press `Enter`
 5. In the Powershell terminal, type `git clone https://github.com/Mozoloa/Easy-Dreambooth-Windows`,
 6. Open the newly created folder named ***Easy-Dreambooth-Windows***
-7. Right click ***UI.ps1*** and **"Run with Powershell"**
+7. Right click ***createShortcut.ps1*** and select **"Run with PowerShell"** to create the ***EasyDreamboothUI*** shortcut
+8. (optional) After the shortcut is created right-click it, and select **"Pin to taskbar"**
+9. Launch the program (optionaly from your taskbar !)
-8. Wait for it to install all that's needed, this can take a while
+10. This will launch a powershell window before the UI, Wait for it to install all that's needed, this can take a while

 # <a name="settings-things-up"></a> Setting things up in the UI
-⚠️ ***During ado not use folders with weird special characters in their path, this will break things and I don't plan on actively fixing potential weird paths***
+⚠️ ***During all the steps bellow, do not use folders with weird special characters in their path, this will break things and I don't plan on actively fixing potential weird paths***

 ![UI](./readme-images/UI.png)